kailash-manasarovar/statement/docs/timeline/2023/november.md

 - When I grimace, she is satisfied and leaves.
 - Whenever I leave class, I say goodbye to Salva.
 He ignores me deliberately.
 - I'm anxious, a lot, in choir class.
-- It's a really horrible experience but I continue to attend to defend my human right to a music education, something I'm paying taxes for in the Valencian Community; and to watch and take notes on the outrageous behavior by teachers and staff with dwindling hope that the minor children are safe with these people.
+- It's a really horrible experience but I continue to attend to defend my human right to a music education, something I'm paying taxes for in the Valencian Community; and to watch and take notes on the outrageous behavior by teachers and staff with dwindling hope that the children are safe with these people.

 ### Piano